Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 2.md

 <img src="../Images/PicoCTF no good.png" title="AAAAAAAHHHHHH.png" width="600"/>

+I am fairly sure I understand that the .wav one is spectography but I cannot download the file so I cannot run it through to find out

 ### In Conclusion and plan for the next week

-I will continue along with PicoCTF dispite my greivances as it seems to be an exelent tool to learn this competition genre and hone problem-solving skills
+I will continue along with PicoCTF dispite my greivances as it seems to be an exelent tool to learn this competition genre and hone problem-solving skills.